vxern/ruqqus_dart/README.md

 );
 ```

-:muscle: Although we now have a powerful client that has knows the arcane arts of summoning posts and replying to comments, it is still quite unable to accomplish anything, as we have not made it authenticate itself:
+:muscle: Although we then had a powerful client that knew the arcane arts of summoning posts and replying to comments, it was still quite unable to accomplish anything in particular, as we have not made it authenticate itself:

 ```dart
 client.login();
 ```

-:sparkles: That's much better.
-However, we still need to make sure that the client is *ready to listen to us*.
-We can ensure that it indeed is by creating a listener for the 'ready' event.
-This functionality is provided by the [event_dart](https://pub.dev/packages/event_dart) library.
+:sparkles: That was much better.
+However, we still needed to make sure that the client is *ready to listen to us*.
+We could ensure that it indeed was by creating a listener for the 'ready' event.
+This functionality was provided by the [event_dart](https://pub.dev/packages/event_dart) package.

 ```dart
 client.on('ready', () async {